(a) Purpose. The purpose of this section is to specify

 in Texas within the five years preceding the application date.

-(e) Authorization for military spouse.
+(e) Authorization for military service members and

 (1) As provided by Texas Occupations Code, §55.0041,

-a military spouse may engage in business as a residential mortgage
+a military service member or military spouse may engage in business

-loan originator if the spouse is currently licensed in good standing
+is currently licensed in good standing in another jurisdiction as

-in another jurisdiction as a residential mortgage loan originator
+a residential mortgage loan originator in accordance with the S.A.F.E.

-in accordance with the S.A.F.E.
 Mortgage Licensing Act, 12 U.S.C. §§5101-5117.

 (2) Before engaging in business in Texas, the military

-Texas Occupations Code, §55.0041(b).
-If the military spouse does
+requirements described by Texas Occupations Code, §55.0041(b).

-not obtain a residential mortgage loan originator license in Texas,
+If the member or spouse does not obtain a residential mortgage loan

-then the military spouse is limited to the time period described by
+to the time period described by Texas Occupations Code, §55.0041(d)-(d-1).

 (3) For purposes of this subsection and Texas Occupations